Aims for giving Homework

 Ideally homework will contain a balance between reading tasks, learning tasks and written tasks.
 This balance is not always possible and can vary considerably from day to day.
 However, it should be noted that homework time devoted to reading and learning is as important as written work.

 Homework will regularly contain reading, spellings, tables, written work, pieces to be “learned by heart”, drawing/colouring, collecting information/items and finishing work started in class.
-Children often feel that reading and “learning by heart” is not real homework.
+Children often feel that reading and learning is not real homework.
 Parents can play an important role in listening to reading and items to be learned ensuring this work is done well.

 Amount of time spent on Homework